 3. Its tail.
 Most venomous snakes have a single row of scales on the underside of the tail.
 The venomous coral snake is an exception because it has a double row.
 A double row is common in most non-venomous snakes.
 (This method of identification is best performed on a skin that has been shed, not on a live snake!)

 It may take some courage for most people to perform field tests such as these.
 "A fear of snakes is one of the two most common phobias," said Judy DeLoache, a professor of psychology at the University of Virginia.
 DeLoache conducted a study with a colleague about what makes people so afraid of these slithering creatures.

 The UVA studies showed how quickly people can detect a snake before something else.
 In a case where eight photographs of flowers and one picture of a snake were placed on a computer screen, people would see the snake faster than they would see the flowers, DeLoache said.
 In a second study involving very young children, the kids associated frightened voices with snakes more than with other creatures.

 DeLoache believes there are two primary reasons humans have a fear of snakes.
 "Snakes have a unique body shape and movement pattern that is unlike any other creature," she said.
 "People have a fear and apprehension about things that are highly novel."

-Frank Allen, a wildlife biologist with the Alabama Department of Conservation in Scottsboro, Ala., says he even knows wildlife biologists who have a fear of snakes.
-“It’s ironic they even made it though a wildlife program,” he said.
-“But,” he added, “there’s no legitimate reason to have a fear of snakes.”
+Frank Allen, a wildlife biologist with the Alabama Department of Conservation in Scottsboro, Alabama, says he even knows wildlife biologists who have a fear of snakes.
+"It’s ironic they even made it though a wildlife program," he said.
+"But," he added, "there’s no legitimate reason to have a fear of snakes."

 Snakes, he points out, are helpful to humans in many ways and perform important roles in the natural environment.
 For one thing, they help control rodents and other pests, some of which could transmit diseases to humans.
 "I love to see a rat snake in my barn," he said.
 "They are also a food source for raptors like the red tail hawk."